ForeverAnApple/TrendingSimulator/README.md

 * During image selection phase, images will be matched to the tweet using the tags given to the images.
 The program will choose the most "relevant" image by seeing how well the tags match with the tweet itself.

-#### Headless Mode
-* By default, your browser should open and give a good demo on how the scraping and posting works.
-However, if the user \
-wants to, it is possible to run purely in a commandline interface.